AleksTk/rnn-char-lm/README.md

 ## Usage

-For better performance, run code on GPU.
+NB!
+For better performance, run this code on GPU.

 ### Training model